-Our dedicated and creative instructors and scholars share a commitment to excellence in teaching Spanish, French, Italian and American Sign Language.
+Our dedicated and creative instructors and scholars share a commitment to excellence in teaching Spanish, French, Italian, Applied Language and American Sign Language.
 We prepare our students to participate in a global world by providing them with proficiency in these languages, as well as an in-depth study of literature, history, fine arts, social and business practices.
-Our graduates have careers in tourism, banking, marketing, teaching, translation, healthcare, law enforcement, social services and communications.
+Our graduates have careers in tourism, banking, marketing, teaching, healthcare, law enforcement, social services and communications.
 Caldwell University students develop critical thinking skills needed to explore other cultures, historical periods and what makes them relevant today.

-The department offers a B.A. in Spanish as well as minors in French, Italian and Spanish.
-American Sign Language courses are also offered.
+The department offers a B.A. in Spanish, B.A. in Applied Language as well as minors in French, Italian and Spanish, and American Sign Language.